 DO NOT QUIT THE FREE TRANSFORM YET!

-Still in the Transform Toolâ?¦ go to the Reference Point Location and change it from this image 11 to image 12 if you are working on the right eye, and image 13 if you're working on the left eye.
+Still in the Transform Toolâ?¦ go to the Reference Point Location and change it from this to if you are working on the right eye, and if you're working on the left eye.

 Turn off the link between the width and height.
 Change the width to 115%.